Inside: The layperson’s rundown of what scale and proportion in decorating are and how you can use it to have people asking if you hired a designer! ➡

 Scale the furniture to your room’s size.

-Take into account your ceiling height and room size.
+Take into account your ceiling height and size of the room.
 Large rooms and/or rooms with high ceilings should have larger furniture.
-And small rooms with lower ceilings should have items that are scaled-down in size.
+And small spaces with lower ceilings should have items that are scaled down in size.

 So make sure the furniture is appropriately sized for the humans using them on a day-to-day basis.
 And the layout of the furnishings should never impede traffic flow.
-You may love that comfy extra large recliner sectional that seats twelve, but if you can’t walk around it in your living room, it’s a no-go.
+You may love that large sofa sectional with the recliners that seats twelve, but if you can’t walk around it in your living room, it’s a no-go.

-Make sure all of the furniture lives in harmony.
+Make sure all of the furniture lives in visual harmony.

 It may be even more important that each piece of furniture be in proportion to each other than to the room.